 Oxford University Facilities

 The Iffley Road Sports Complex is the University’s main sports facility.
-It includes a climbing wall, swimming pool, athletics track and other facilities, racket sports and handball courts, power-lifting room, tank room, astroturf pitch, and range for the Oxford University Pistol Club!
+It includes a climbing wall, swimming pool, athletics track and other facilities, racket sports and handball courts, power-lifting room, tank room, astroturf pitch, and a range for the Oxford University Pistol Club!

 College Sports Teams